 Having this type of budget helps to honestly assess and reduce expenditure, it includes sensibility and realism so it’s not shot after a time of champagne expenses on beer budgets, it’s regularly reviewed, and it includes some of the great basics like having a safety buffer.
-With all budget related theory this certainly makes sense, it’s just that they theory isn’t making it’s way out onto the playing field.
+With all budget-related theory, this certainly makes sense, it’s just that the theory isn’t making its way out onto the playing field.

 From the insights we’ve seen, the use of personal budgeting and the understanding of bad debt at an overall level for young Australians is poor.
-With a third of this group already in debt the big concern is the amount of debt they will be impacted by across their lifetime.
-Again even more scary is just how fast Australia's debt clock is increasing.
+With a third of this group already in debt, the big concern is the amount of debt they will be impacted by across their lifetime.
+Again even scarier is just how fast Australia's debt clock is increasing.

 The rapid rate of increase in the Australian debt clock does not all reside at home.
-At a high level, across major lending institutions it’s particularly concerning to view the product mixture and care of service that is being applied to credit based products.
-The overwhelming supply and volume of options to attain interest bearing credit cards or overdraft facilities pales in comparison to how much caution and advice is provided on how to use these products properly, with less harm.
+At a high level, across major lending institutions, it’s particularly concerning to view the product mixture and care of service that is being applied to credit-based products.
+The overwhelming supply and volume of options to attain interest-bearing credit cards or overdraft facilities pale in comparison to how much caution and advice is provided on how to use these products properly, with less harm.
 The sales view here clearly seems to be ‘how much can you borrow’ versus ‘what can you afford’, this is dangerous and simply not good enough.

 The debt paradox, high awareness, problems persist